Introduction

 Scope

-Like the earlier legislation, NIS 2 is focused on enhancing cybersecurity preparedness within specific sectors of the economy and they key players within them that are deemed either ‘essential’ or ‘important’ to the economy of the State.
+Like the earlier legislation, NIS 2 is focused on enhancing cybersecurity preparedness within specific sectors of the economy and the key players within them that are deemed either ‘essential’ or ‘important’ to the economy of the State.
 Notably, this includes sectors such as transport, pharmaceutical and medical device manufacturing, food production and distribution, healthcare, network infrastructure, telecommunications, water supply, waste management, energy and postal services.

 Companies that fall into those categories will now be subject to a significantly increased cybersecurity preparedness and incident reporting regime.
 While the Directive affords Member States a degree of discretion, they must introduce administrative fines and penalties for non-compliance.